 For the last couple of years we’ve participated in The wedding industry awards.
 As part of the entry process couples rate you anonymously.
 They provide written feedback on the service you provided for them.
 Reading the comments at the end of the process is always helpful.
 It allows you to see what clients have said and see how they scored you on certain factors.
 Some of these factors include things such as pricing.
 Did they consider you to be good value for money, for example.

 This year, we’ve entered TWIA again, but we wanted to gain a bigger picture.
+A better understanding.
 Aside from the occasional price increase to reflect rising costs, it’s been a few years since we made any kind of major change to our business.
 As a result we decided that we wanted feedback to be more specific and to address what we consider to be key areas.

 So we decided to take action.
 We created an in depth questionnaire that asked our couples everything from how they found us initially, to why they booked.
 We asked about the booking process and what products or services they would like to see introduced too.
 For us, it was about trying to establish their over all level of satisfaction with what we are currently offering, vs what they would have liked us to offer in an ideal world.

 Note: Information is correct as of October 25th, 2017 when the results were collated.

 We shared the link to the questionnaire on our personal and business Facebook accounts as well as our instagram page.
 The posts privacy settings were set so that only previous clients could view the posts or access the questionnaire URL.
 This meant that well meaning family, friends or other suppliers couldn’t fill in the form.

 Clients were also given the option to submit their forms anonymously.
 We did not aim to collect any identifying data.
 We thought this would be the best way to ensure that feedback received was genuine and honest.

 Things started out fairly simply.
 We asked respondents to let us know how they found out about us originally.